micmejia/bible-dump/NKJV/Luke/Luke 19.md

 When He had said this, He went on ahead, going up to Jerusalem.

 ###### 29
-And it came to pass, when He drew near to [^g]Bethphage and Bethany, at the mountain called Olivet, _that_ He sent two of His disciples,
+And it came to pass, when He drew near to Bethphage and Bethany, at the mountain called Olivet, _that_ He sent two of His disciples,

 ###### 30
 saying, "Go into the village opposite _you,_ where as you enter you will find a colt tied, on which no one has ever sat.
 Loose it and bring _it here._